PhilJay/MPAndroidChart/README.md

     public ChartData(ArrayList<String> xVals, ArrayList<DataSet> dataSets) { ... }
 ```

 So, what is a <code>DataSet</code> and why do you need it?
 That is actually pretty simple.
 One <code>DataSet</code> objects represents a group or type of entries (values) inside the chart that belong together.
 It is designed to logically separate different groups of values in the chart.
-As an example, you might want to display the quarterly revenue of two different companys over one year.
+As an example, you might want to display the quarterly revenue of two different companies over one year.
 In that case, it would be recommended to create two different <code>DataSet</code> objects, each containing four values (one for each quarter).
 As an <code>ArrayList<String></code> to describe the legend on the x-axis, you would simply provide the four Strings "1.Q", "2.Q", "3.Q", "4.Q".

 Of course, it is also possible to provide just one <code>DataSet</code> object containing all 8 values for the two companys.